Front and Rear Seats

 - Sit upright with both feet on the floor and the seat back reclined no more than 30 degrees.

 - Make sure you can easily reach the pedals and that your arms are slightly bent when holding the steering wheel.
 Your chest should be at least 25 cm from the center of the airbag cover.

 - Place the shoulder section of the seat belt mid-way between your neck and your shoulder.
 Fit the lap section of the belt tightly across your hips, not across your stomach.

-Model Y seats include integrated head supports in the front that cannot be adjusted or removed.
+Model 3 seats include integrated head supports that cannot be adjusted or removed.